campa-consortium/lattice-standard/source/introduction.md

 (s:syntax)=
 ## Syntax Used in this Document

-ALS does not define any particular language to implement the ALS schema.
+PALS does not define any particular language to implement the PALS schema.
 Rather, there are associated language specific standards that define grammars for YAML, JSON, Python, etc. Along with these associated standards, there are packages that implement translation between lattice files and a representational internal format defined by the package.